-By asking these questions, you can narrow down the type of financial planner and the services that you require.
-Once you have found the right planner, make him an important part of your financial life.
+By asking these questions, you can narrow down the type of financial planner and the services you require.
+Once you find the right planner, make him an important part of your financial life.

 Take Control and Be a Strong Independent Woman